ABM15/NASSCOM-Packaging/README.md

 ## Module 3 - Labs: Thermal Simulation of Semiconductor Packages with ANSYS

-The objective of the lab is to model a FlipChip BGA package and perform a thermal simulation in the Ansys Electronics Desktop (AED) environment.
+The objective of this lab is to model a FlipChip BGA package and perform a thermal simulation in the Ansys Electronics Desktop (AED) environment.
 The phases involved are the following:

 1) Start the Ansys Electronics Desktop Student software
 2) Set up a FlipChip BGA package